jayis1/Mbot6/README.md

   <img src="https://img.shields.io/badge/License-MIT-green?style=for-the-badge" alt="License">
 </p>

 A self-contained Discord music bot built with Python and `discord.py`.
 It's designed for easy setup and robust performance, running as a background service using `screen`.
-The included `launch.sh` script handles the complete setup, including dependency installation and environment configuration.
+The included `launch.sh` script handles the complete setup, including dependency installation, environment configuration, and automatic generation of necessary files like `__init__.py`.

 ---